Daoist Arts Links

 Your future is in your hands.
 Consult the I Ching for ideas that lead to clear thinking and positive mental attitude.
 The I Ching teaches you to flow with changes.
 Create positive change from the inside through conscious living.
 Take the time to reflect on your attitudes and ideas.

 This interpretation of the ancient text I Ching has been online since 2000.
 Thousands of visitors have accessed the oracle through Surrealist.org.
-Now it is available in a take-home Kindle edition.
-Celebrate change and learn to flow with it instead of resisting it.
+Now it is available as a book.
+Learn to flow with change instead of resist it.